bmolnar91/workbook/module_oop.md

 The constructor is called when you create an object using the `new` keyword.

-//You can think of constructors as methods that will set up your class by default, so you don’t need to repeat the same code every time.//
+//You can think of constructors as methods that will set up your class by default, so you don't need to repeat the same code every time.//

 //Java automatically provides a default constructor, so all classes have a constructor, whether one is specifically defined or not.//

 #### Do we require parameter for constructors?

 Parameters are not required for constructors.

 A single class can have multiple constructors with different numbers of parameters.

 #### What is an interface?